-Sampling regional cuisine is one of my favorite things to do when traveling somewhere new.
+Sampling new food is one of my favorite things to do when traveling.
+You too?

 Most people probably think of sushi when they think of Japanese cuisine.
 While seafood is prevalent, Japanese food is more than raw fish and rice.

 Noodles are also a big staple, often served in broth.
 Ramen, soba and udon noodles are the 3 most popular noodle types.

 Historically, ramen wasn’t as popular as it is these days, as it actually originated in China.

 However, today there are an abundance of ramen restaurants in Japan.
 And just so we’re clear, I’m not talking about cheap instant noodles.
 Those are icky knock offs!